olivier-2018/react_portfolio/README.md

 - LOCAL PRODUCTION mode --> the Frontend and backend servers are build into separate docker containers and deployed locally together with a local nginx reverse proxy server to simulate a real production environment.
 - VPS PRODUCTION mode --> the Frontend and backend containers are deployed remotely, assuming a nginx reverse proxy server is already configured.

+In any of the above the backend DB can be selected to be:
+- delployed in supabase.
+- deployed in a local docker container.

 ### 1. Local Development deployment